BestGuide is reader supported and may earn affiliate commission. Learn More.

 Ask for a written finance disclosure showing the APR after the promotional period, whether interest accrues during the promo window, and whether there are any prepayment penalties.
 If the dealer cannot or will not provide this in writing, treat the offer as deferred interest.

-Is LightStream Right for Your Hot Tub Project?
+Is a Personal Loan Right for Your Hot Tub Project?

-LightStream by Truist is the most widely recommended personal loan option for hot tub financing among independent comparison sources, including LendingTree and PrimeRates.
-It is an online-only lender offering fixed-rate unsecured loans with no fees of any kind.
+A personal loan is the most widely recommended financing option for hot tub buyers with good credit among independent comparison sources, including LendingTree and PrimeRates.
+The best options are fixed-rate unsecured loans with no fees of any kind.

 • Project budget of $5,000 to $100,000, covering mid-range to premium hot tubs and swim spas including installation

-• You want same-day funding: apply and complete verification by 2:30 p.m.
-ET on a business day to receive funds the same day, so you can commit to a purchase at the showroom with money in your account before closing time
+• You want same-day or next-day funding: fast funding lets you commit to a purchase at the showroom with money in your account before closing time

 • You want to negotiate as a cash buyer: a funded loan lets you approach the dealer with a bank transfer, potentially earning a cash discount of 3% to 8% that offsets part of your interest cost

-• You prefer a fixed rate over deferred interest risk: LightStream’s fixed APR means your total cost is known from day one, with no retroactive charges regardless of payment timing
+• You prefer a fixed rate over deferred interest risk: a fixed APR means your total cost is known from day one, with no retroactive charges regardless of payment timing

-• Zero fees matter to you: no origination fee, no prepayment penalty, no administrative charges
+• Zero fees matter to you: the best lenders charge no origination fee, no prepayment penalty, and no administrative charges

-When LightStream May Not Be the Best Fit
+When a Personal Loan May Not Be the Best Fit

-• Project under $5,000: LightStream’s minimum loan is $5,000.
-For inflatable or entry-level acrylic hot tubs below that threshold, a 0% APR credit card or BNPL with a soft-pull prequalification is more appropriate.
+• Project under $5,000: most personal loans have a $5,000 minimum.
+For inflatable or entry-level acrylic hot tubs below that threshold, a 0% APR credit card or BNPL is more appropriate.

 Hot Tub vs. Swim Spa Financing: Which Option Applies